 Regardless of who designs the logo, you will need a high-resolution version of it for print and large signs.
 Low-resolution files are fine for the web, but jpg files do not render well in offline promotion.
 Without a high-res file, you may need to recreate the design – and that may be difficult to do.

 Online Candidate carries a large number of sheriff logo templates.
 These files are in PSD and AI formats, designed for Adobe Photoshop and Adobe Illustrator.
 Here are some sample sheriff logos.

-Custom Online Candidate website packages include a custom header, logo and color design.
-A high-res version of the designed logo is also provided to clients for FREE.
+Online Candidate political web design include a custom header, logo and color design.
+A high-res version of the designed logo can also be provided for your print use.